FionaCLin/epipro/Reports/Design Details.md

 ## Developement and Deployment Environment
 ### Developement
 #### Flask Back-end Server
 All our team members are more proficient in Python and Python is available across different platforms.
 As a result, although there are great choices of web stack out there,  we preferred Python as selected as our implementation language with a pre configurated virtual environment.
-Utilising Python3 can help reduce our learning curves, will make project development easier, and would allow us to focus on the API design and implementation.
+We considered other alternatives like Ruby for Ruby on Rails and Node.js for Express.
+Ruby, despite having lots of features for web development has too much flexibility, making code to be hard to edit and sometimes working 'magically'.
+Node.js has great performance and speed for real-time applications, but is less familiar to our team.
+In terms of ease of use and familiarity, Python3 would make development easier and has easier ways to uphold maintainance and error-handling.
 Therefore we can ensure the usability, reliability and stability of our proposed system.
 Additionally, our team members can still have Python3 installed despite using different operating system (Linux, Window or Unix) and varying developement enviroments.
 So, Python3 caters to all of our members' needs.

-As the API module will be built in Python3, the application will be utilise the Flask framework, as well as the Flask-restplus framework.
-This is because the Flask and Flask-restplus code comes with the Swagger documentation generation.
+As the API module will be built in Python3, we cannot consider using Ruby on Rails or Express any further.
+However, since we are using Python3, we ultimately chose to use Flask over Django as our backend framework.
+Django has a lot of features added on to it for more complex web applications, in comparison to Flask which is simpler and more direct to use.
+However, these additional features also mean an increased learning curve, which our team is trying to avoid.
+But, Flask by itself is not sufficient enough when supporting the development of REST APIs.
+This means we should use the Flask-RESTPlus alongisde our Flask framework.

+In terms of documentation, we will be using the Swagger documentation generation, which comes with both the Flask and Flask-RESTPlus frameworks.
 The Swagger documentation for our EpiPro REST API will be written and updated in our source code, so as to be consistent with our fast development and deployment, as well as the standardized API design.
 The Swagger documentation is a sophisicated documentation maintaining tool.
-It can help us generate a hosted, interactive API documentation site, and it can export the API documentation in an json format to facilitate the API life cycle.
+It can help us generate a hosted, interactive API documentation site, and it can export the API documentation in an JSON format to facilitate the API life cycle.

 #### React Front-end
 For the front-end, our team decided to choose React over Vue, Ember and AngularJS.
 Out of our four options, we were least familiar with Vue and Ember, and therefore didn't consider it further.
 AngularJS is a complex MVC framework whereas React is a library where it is primarily the ‘view’ portion of the MVC structure.
 This means that React gives us more design freedom, but also requires the developer to design the structure of the application.
 React also has the benefit of having the virtual DOM over AngularJS’ regular DOM, which helps render the application's UI faster.
 Additionally, the members involved in the front-end development are overall more familiar with React.
 This helps remove the learning curve of adjusting to AngularJS, to speed up development.